Mandy1200/Mandy1200/README.md

 ---

+## Working on :
+### Circulens is a lightweight, AI-driven assistant that simplifies this process by , This tool brings clarity, speed, and compliance confidence into daily operations.

+---

 ## -> Achievements

   ### Silent Speak got selected for the AWS credit program from PITCH ‘n’ WIN in IIT BBSR .